Best Practices in Equity, Diversity and Inclusion in Research

 - The 2018 report published by the Canadian Association of University Teachers, Underrepresented and Underpaid: Diversity & Equity Among Canada’s Postsecondary Education Teachers, highlights the persistent lack of diversity in the academic workforce, and wage gaps between men and women, and between white and Indigenous and racialized staff.

-- The Equity Myth: Racialization and Indigeneity at Canadian Universities, (2017) by Frances Henry, Enakshi Dua, Carl E. James, Audrey Kobayashi, Peter Li, Howard Ramos and Malinda S. Smith, discusses the barriers in academia faced by racialized and Indigenous faculty, including racism, unconscious or implicit biases such as curriculum vitae (CV) and accent bias, bias in letters of reference, citation and self-promotion, affinity bias and precarious work, white normativity, tokenism, ineffective equity policies, wage gaps and increased workloads (e.g., “the equity tax”).
+- The Equity Myth: Racialization and Indigeneity at Canadian Universities, (2017) by Frances Henry, Enakshi Dua, Carl E. James, Audrey Kobayashi, Peter Li, Howard Ramos and Malinda S. Smith, discusses the barriers in academia faced by racialized and Indigenous faculty, including racism, unconscious or implicit biases, such as curriculum vitae (CV) and accent bias, bias in letters of reference, citation and self-promotion, affinity bias and precarious work, whiteness and white normativity, tokenism, ineffective equity policies, wage gaps and increased workloads (e.g., “the equity tax”).

 - The 2012 Council of Canadian Academies report, Strengthening Canada’s Research Capacity: The Gender Dimension, highlights the bias, stereotypes, lack of role models and mentors, and barriers within institutional practices and policies faced by women in research, which prevent their full participation.